rinmalavi/rinmalavi.github.io/_posts/2016-01-31-rage-against-spray.md

 #### Continuous Redeployment

+is accomplished with the plugin called [`sbt-revolver`](https://github.com/spray/sbt-revolver).
-For this we have a plugin called [`sbt-revolver`](https://github.com/spray/sbt-revolver) sbt-revolver will recompile and redeploy on every code change.
+It will recompile and redeploy on every code change.

 ```scala
 addSbtPlugin("io.spray" % "sbt-revolver" % "0.8.0")